A range of guides have been produced to support teams of healthcare professionals deliver on the Comprehensive Model for Personalised Care.

 Designed to support the delivery of health coaching, this guide and technical annexes should be used when commissioning and when deciding what can or should be counted and reported as health coaching in a local area.

-It is ideal for those working in Sustainability and Transformation Partnerships or integrated care systems to support planning the adoption of health coaching services and skills in provider workforces, commissioners in Clinical Commissioning Groups or Local Authorities to directly commission health coaching services to meet the specific coaching needs of people, or to support workforce health coaching skills development through local CQUINs or other contractual levers, and providers to support their workforces to develop appropriate health coaching skills to support people.
+It is ideal for those working in sustainability and transformation partnerships (STPs) or integrated care systems (ICSs)to support planning the adoption of health coaching services and skills in provider workforces, commissioners in clinical commissioning groups (CCGs) or local authorities to directly commission health coaching services to meet the specific coaching needs of people, or to support workforce health coaching skills development through local CQUINs or other contractual levers, and providers to support their workforces to develop appropriate health coaching skills to support people.

 This guide should be read alongside the above supported self-management summary guide.
 It will help readers: